jabc300/Game-Of-Life-with-C-and-Unity/README.md

 -Go the Window, then 2D and select Tile Pallette.

--Click on the black square and start painting the "Scene" with it.
+-Click on the black square and start painting the "Scene" with it, 42x56 squares.

 -Create a new GameObject in the "Hierarchy".